HULL SPECIFIC INFORMATION

 - Receiving requests for authorisations from care homes and hospitals,

 - Commissioning statutory assessments, and granting Deprivation of Liberty authorisations where appropriate.

 The Safeguards also apply to privately arranged care, i.e. self-funded residential care.

-Local authorities have a responsibility to protect the human rights of all vulnerable people, particularly in reference to these safeguards, those who may be at risk of deprivation of liberty, i.e. people who have variable or no capacity to decide where they should live and also require substantial restraint/restrictions as part of their Care Plan.
+Local authorities have a responsibility to protect the human rights of all vulnerable people, particularly in reference to these safeguards, those who may be at risk of deprivation of liberty, i.e. people who have variable or no capacity to decide where they should live and also require substantial restraint/restrictions as part of their care and support plan.

-The Department of Health Advice Note (March 2014) stated that relevant staff in local authorities and care providers should ‘take steps to review existing care and treatment plans for individuals lacking Capacity to determine if there is a ‘deprivation of liberty’ in the light of the Supreme Court ruling.
+The Department of Health Advice Note (2015) states that relevant staff in local authorities and care providers should ‘take steps to review existing care and treatment plans for individuals lacking mental capacity to determine if there is a ‘deprivation of liberty’ in the light of the Supreme Court ruling.
 Where people are deprived of their liberty – and this is judged to be in their best interests – this must be authorised.

 6.2 Conveyance to hospital or care home

 Transporting a person who lacks capacity from their home or another location to a hospital or care home will not usually amount to a deprivation of liberty.
 Even if a DoLS authorisation will be in place at the receiving hospital or care home it is unlikely that the journey will constitute a deprivation and can take place under the broader provisions of the Mental Capacity Act.